-Because we seek to derive accumulation rates from near-surface radars across large portions of the ice sheet, we require firn density profiles that cover the entire GrIS.
-Modelled snow/firn density profiles from MAR were investigated for use.
-However, a preliminary comparison of the SUMup-measured density profiles to MAR-estimated density profiles showed that MAR simulated density values in the top 1 m of snow/firn were lower (0.280 $\pm$ 0.040 g cm-3) than observed (0.338 $\pm$ 0.039 g cm-3) (Figure 2).
+Because we seek to derive accumulation rates from nearsurface radars across large portions of the ice sheet, we require firn density profiles that cover the entire GrIS.
+Modeled snow/firn density profiles from MAR were investigated for use.
+However, a preliminary comparison of the SUMupmeasured density profiles to MAR-estimated density profiles showed that MAR simulated density values in the top 1 m of snow/firn were lower $(0.280 \pm 0.040 \text{ g cm}^{-3})$ than observed $(0.338 \pm 0.039 \text{ g cm}^{-3})$ (Fig. 2).
 The comparison of measured and modeled density was simultaneous in time.
 Specifically, the MAR density profile output on the day of the measurement was used in this comparison.
 We consider it beyond the scope of this study to investigate and explain why MAR underestimates near-surface density.
-Here we assume that the firn density in the top 1 m is 0.338 g cm-3.
-Below 1 m, the model and observed densities are similar (4% mean difference with the model generally overestimating measured density slightly), so the spatially-varying modelled density profiles are used for April 30 of each year.
-Hence, a hybrid measured-modelled density profile is used to determine accumulation rates from the snow radar data (Figure 2).
+Here we assume that the firn density in the top 1 m is 0.338 g cm^{-3} .
+Below 1 m, the model and observed densities are similar (4 % mean difference with the model generally overestimating measured density slightly), so the spatially varying modeled density profiles are used for 30 April of each year.
+Hence, a hybrid measured-modeled density profile is used to determine accumulation rates from the snow radar data (Fig. 2).